randreu28/TFG.docs/docs/02-projects/02-triart/index.md

 This project was made with [Next13](https://nextjs.org/), with the app directory.
 The styling was done with [TailwindCSS](https://tailwindcss.com/) and [HeadlessUI](https://headlessui.com/), and the database with [Supabase](https://supabase.com/).
 All of these pieces work together to make the project possible, but the aspect we will focus on will be the 3D side of it.

 :::tip
 You don't need to know all of these technologies to follow along.
-Whenever there are things specific to these tech stacks, I'll go over them.
-What I'm interested is in explaining the decision-making of it all, not the intricacies of my chosen stack.
+Whenever there are things specific to these tech stacks, We'll go over them.
+This documentation's goal is on explaining the decision-making of it all, not the intricacies of the chosen stack.
 :::